 Expressions

-evaluate to a resulting value.
+evaluate to a resultant value.
 Let’s look at some examples.

 We’ve actually already used statements and expressions.
 Creating a variable and assigning a value to it with the let keyword is a statement.
 In Listing 3-1, let y = 6; is a statement.